siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 from a trivial zero state; some nontrivial seed or originary structure must already be present.

-To describe energy flow is to describe its continuous redistribution within itself.
+To describe energy flow is to describe how the same energy is redistributed within itself from one ordered registration to another.

 We write it as